DO-IT Director Helps Plan Five Conversational Webinars Around Accessibility in STEM

 DO-IT Director Sheryl Burgstahler recently worked on one of the National Academies of Sciences, Engineering, and Medicine’s ad hoc planning committees to arrange and hold a series of talks about best practices for enhancing accessibility for individuals with disabilities in fields that do field and laboratory research.
 The following topics were discussed:

-- Eliminating barriers to full involvement in field and laboratory research by individuals with impairments;
+- Eliminating barriers to full involvement in field and laboratory research by people with disabilities;

 - Commonalities and variations among options for field and laboratory work that handle accessibility challenges;

-- Individually successful approaches are being scaled up into a generalizable practice.;
+- Individually successful approaches that can be scaled up into a generalizable practice;

-- Mentoring or other support networks have the potential to improve the inclusion of persons with disabilities; and
+- Mentoring or other support networks that have the potential to improve inclusion; and

-- Leading practices for accessibility and inclusion in field and laboratory science need institutional policies and cultural changes to be sustained.
+- Leading sustainable practices and policies for accessibility and inclusion in field and laboratory science.

 Learn more about the topics of each of the five webinars, as well as find links to the webinars and supporting keynote talks from the main presenters, online.